 Let’s say you’re a solo attorney with a small practice and you focus on DUI’s and bankruptcy cases.
 Awesome!
 When you build a landing page and send traffic to it, you need to focus on one of your services.
 If you want to grow your practice through DUI’s and bankruptcy that’s great, but you can’t do it on the same landing page.
 You need to have separate landing pages for each service.

 Every landing page needs to focus on one practice area and one area only

 This may mean a little bit more work, but trust us, in the long run it’s worth it.
 And..it’s nearly impossible to write a clear & concise headline if you’re trying to write one for 2-3 different services.

 In the example landing page above ‘medical malpractice’ is the main area of focus.
 It’s ok to have a completely different sub-section that discusses the specific areas of medical malpractice but that’s it!
 This page should not be for medical malpractice and bankruptcy, or anything else for that matter.

-Every good landing page needs to have a phone number where you can be reached and it needs to be a displayed prominently on the page.
+Every good landing page needs to have a phone number and it needs to be a displayed prominently on the page.
 You may be thinking that not that many people will call so it’s no big deal if you don’t have one, but it is!

 Your Landing Page is More Likely to Receive Phone Calls than Form Submissions